CarlijnQuik/To-Do-List-App/README.md

-### Problem set 5 of the Minor Programming at the University of Amsterdam
+### Problem set 5 of the App Studio course of the Minor Programming at the University of Amsterdam

 - Copyright © 2017 by Carlijn Quik.
 - Description: With this app you can create lists of to do items.